Pregnancy Education Companion: week 26

 Breastfeeding education and support

-• tips for breastfeeding success
+• tips for successful breastfeeding

 • good feeding practices

-• how to breastfeed.
+• how to breastfeed effectively.

 The Women’s Breastfeeding Service